-With an understanding of what to do; now we turn to -> how to do.
-Let us assume we have an antenna with a capacity of about 10 pFd and a radiation resistance of about 20 ohms operating on 40 meters.
-At seven MHz, the reactance of the capacity is 2,274 ohms.
-The phase angle of the antenna impedance is a leading 89.5 degrees.
+With an understanding of what to do, now we turn to - - how to do.
+Let us assume we have an antenna with a capacity of about 10 pFd and a radiation resistance of about 35 ohms operating on 20 meters.
+At 14 MHz the reactance of the capacity is 11370hms.
+The phase angle of the antenna impedance is a leading 88.5 degrees.
 Please see Figure 3 - not drawn to scale.
-The leading phase angle must be compensated by adding a lagging phase angle of 89.5 degrees.
+The leading phase angle must be compensated by adding a lagging phase angle of 88.5 degrees.
 In other words, add an amount of inductive reactance to equal the capacitive reactance.
 This antenna would then be defined as being resonant.
-To convert the antenna to a EH Antenna, we need to add an additional lagging phase angle of 90 degrees (to correct for the phase lead of displacement current), for a total of 179.5 degrees.
-Therefore, we can now say the impedance of the transmitter/receiver is 50 ohms and the antenna impedance is 20-j2274, and we need a phase delay of 179.5 degrees.
+To convert the antenna to a EH Antenna, we need to add an additional lagging phase angle of 90 degrees (to correct for the phase lead of displacement current), for a total of 178.5 degrees.
+Therefore, we can now say the impedance of the transmitter/receiver is 50 ohms and the antenna impedance is 35-j1137, and we need a phase delay of 178.5 degrees.

-Figure 3 - VECTOR DIAGRAM OF AN ANTENNA
+FIGURE 3 - VECTOR DIAGRAM OF AN ANTENNA

-Figure 4 - PHASING OF AN EH ANTENNA
+FIGURE 4 - PHASING OF AN EH ANTENNA

 A network that will handily provide this transformation is composed of an L network followed by a T network.
 If we choose to allow the L network to transform from 50 to 25 ohms, there will be a corresponding phase delay of 45 degrees.
-Therefore, that amount of phase delay can be subtracted from 179.5 to give 134.5 degrees, the necessary design value for the T network.
-With that information, you can go to the web site of Dr. Grant

-Bingaman (www.qsl.net/km5kg ) and it will readily allow you to use a program to determine the component values of the network.
+Therefore, that amount of phase delay can be subtracted from 178.5 to give 133.5 degrees, the necessary design value for the T network.
+With that information, you can go to the web site of Dr. Grant Bingaman (www.qsl.net/km5kg) and it will readily allow you to use a program to determine the component values of the network.
 By the way, if you do any experimenting, this program is a must.
-Another program written by Jack will be found in the tools section of this web site.
 A schematic of the network is shown in Figure 5.
-A T network is comprised of two coils and the L network has one.
-We have combined the input coil of the T network with the L network coil, thus the overall network has been reduced to two coils.
+A T network is comprised of two coils and the L network has 1.
+We have combined the input coil of the T network with the L network coil, thus the overall network has been reduced to 2 coils.
 For most implementations, I use a single coil with taps, except I place part of L2 between the dipole elements.
 There are two (2) reasons for this.
 First, if the feed wires going to the dipole are phased properly to cause the antenna to radiate, there will be radiation from the feed wires.
 A few turns at the antenna will cause a phase difference in the feed wires and prevent radiation from them.
-Secondly, there is a concern of high voltage, and this is reduced on the feed wires going to the antenna by the use of a coil as shown.
+Secondly, there is a concern of high voltage.

-Figure 5 - A PREFERRED NETWORK TO FEED AN EH ANTENNA
+FIGURE 5 - A PREFERRED NETWORK TO FEED AN EH ANTENNA